 What to expect

-A blood test typically involves a health care provider inserting a needle into the person’s vein to draw blood, generally an arm.
+A blood test typically involves a health care provider inserting a needle into the person’s vein to draw blood, generally from the arm.

 A health care provider will often tie a rubber band around the arm to more easily see the veins in the arm and disinfect the region with an alcohol swab before inserting the needle.